Skip to main content

 2. Click Access Control and click User Groups.

-3. Click the User Group you wish to delink.
+3. Click the User Group you want to delink.

 4. Click Delink Group.
 The Delink Group confirmation appears.